As coaches, we know how transformative the coaching experience can be for clients.

-Both operate on the belief that people want to change: As coaching models, both of these work on the same core foundation that the client seeking them out has decided to change, is motivated to learn and grow, and open to the feedback and new experiences that coaching will offer them.
+Both operate on the belief that people want to change.
+As coaching models, both of these work on the same core foundation that the client has decided to change, is motivated to learn and grow, and open to the feedback and new experiences that coaching will offer them.

-Neither attempts to fill the role of therapy: Coaching works best with individuals who have enough emotional resilience to handle being challenged and ready to embrace change.
-Clients with underlying emotional or mental health conditions might benefit more positively from therapy, and both of these models acknowledge this.
+Neither attempts to fill the role of therapy.
+Coaching works best with individuals who have enough emotional resilience to handle being challenged and are ready to embrace change.
+Clients with underlying emotional or mental health conditions might benefit more from therapy, and both of these models acknowledge this.

-Both embrace the value of negative emotions: In both models, negative emotions are seen as something to be embraced, accepted, and reframed to help the individual progress towards desired change and goals.
+Both embrace the value of negative emotions.
+In both models, negative emotions are seen as something to be embraced, accepted, and reframed to help the individual progress toward desired change and goals.

-Both emphasize empowering individuals to take control: The focus of all tools, exercises, and activities within both of these coaching practices is to help clients go more in-depth and further develop their self-awareness in order to make informed, positive choices, and work towards the life they want.
+Both emphasize empowering individuals to take control.
+The focus of all tools, exercises, and activities within both of these coaching practices is to help clients go more in depth and further develop their self-awareness in order to make informed, positive choices and work toward the life they want.

 Now, let’s take a look at some of the ways the models are different from each other:

-Positive Psychology Coaching takes its directive from Positive Psychology research and principles.
-Life Coaching does not: This is not to say that Life Coaching doesn’t tap into some of the theories and principles of positive psychology, but as a model for coaching, it is not wholely governed or reliant on them.
-Positive Psychology Coaching, on the other hand, focuses on these as the core for the coaching journey.
+Positive psychology coaching takes its directive from positive psychology research and principles; life coaching does not.
+This is not to say that life coaching doesn’t tap into some of the theories and principles of positive psychology, but as a model for coaching, it is not wholly governed or reliant on them.
+Positive psychology coaching, on the other hand, focuses on these as the core of the coaching journey.

-Life Coaching can be more explorative and focused on natural, internal resources.
-Positive Psychology Coaching tends to focus more on measurable attributes and outcomes: Because Positive Psychology Coaching has so much research to hand, it can tend to let this lead the coaching journey, offering measurable guidance and focusing on utilizing these resources to develop clients.
-Life Coaching can seem a little less structured, with a focus more on ‘feeling’ and innate development.
+Life coaching can be more explorative and focused on natural, internal resources.
+Positive psychology coaching tends to focus more on measurable attributes and outcomes.
+Because positive psychology coaching has so much research behind it, it can tend to let this lead the coaching journey, offering measurable guidance and focusing on utilizing these resources to develop clients.
+Life coaching can seem a little less structured, with a focus more on feeling and innate development.

-Life Coaching can offer a greater amount of flexibility, as it draws from a much wider remit of tools, resources, and principles: Because Life Coaching is not governed by any leading principle or school of thought, it can offer more flexibility to both clients and coaches.
+Life coaching can offer a greater amount of flexibility, as it draws from a much wider remit of tools, resources, and principles.
+Because life coaching is not governed by any leading principle or school of thought, it can offer more flexibility to both clients and coaches.
 Coaches can spend time getting to know their clients and their motivations first before making any decisions or assumptions on how the coaching journey will look.
-The same amount of flexibility might not be found in Positive Psychology Coaching, which is wedded to the principles of positive psychology.
+The same amount of flexibility might not be found in positive psychology coaching, which adheres to the principles of positive psychology.

-All coaching seeks to provide a framework which clients can work from in order to work towards their desired goals.
-The exercises, tools, resources, and principles used to do this are the biggest differences between each coaching model.
+All coaching seeks to provide a framework that clients can work from in order to work toward their desired goals.
+The exercises, tools, resources, and principles used to do this are the biggest differences between the coaching models.

-Coaching is strongest when it offers the client a framework that is tailored around their individual needs, goals, and experiences.
-Both Life Coaching and Positive Psychology Coaching offer this, and when used together, they can create a rewarding experience for all involved.
+Coaching is strongest when it offers the client a framework tailored around their individual needs, goals, and experiences.
+Both life coaching and positive psychology coaching offer this, and when used together, they can create a rewarding experience for all involved.

 Which Method of Coaching Should You Use?

-Deciding on which method or model of coaching to use can seem tricky at first, but it’s imperative to know that there is no one size fits all.
+Deciding on which method or model of coaching to use can seem tricky at first, but it’s imperative to know that there is no universal best fit for everyone.

 Almost everyone can benefit from coaching, whether more generally or in a specific area of life.
-There are no ‘wrong,’ ‘right,’ or ‘better’ methods – only the one/s that work best for you as an individual.
+There are no right or wrong methods; only ones that work best for you as an individual.

-As a coach, you should spend some time exploring several different approaches and making a choice over the ones that you feel most connected with and confident in utilizing when working with clients.
+As a coach, you should spend some time exploring several different approaches to choose the one you feel most connected with and confident utilizing when working with clients.

-The sign of a great coach is someone who will offer you honest and sincere feedback if they feel your relationship isn’t quite working and make recommendations for alternative ways for you to get the most out of a coaching relationship.
+A great coach will offer you honest and sincere feedback if they feel your relationship isn’t quite working and make recommendations for alternative ways to get the most out of a coaching relationship.

 5 Questions to Ask When Choosing a Coach

-Finding the right coach – no matter what model or approach they use – is a vital part of a successful coaching journey.
-If you’re considering whether this is the right path for you, reflecting on the following questions could help you to make some decisions about what you would like this to look like for you:
+Finding the right coach is a vital part of a successful coaching journey.
+If you’re considering whether this is the right path for you, reflecting on the following questions could help.

 - Why am I seeking a coach, and why now?